Woutitit/woutitit.github.io/other/how-to-get-a-crystal-clear-mix.md

-# Tips for a crystal clear mix
+# How to get a crystal clear mix
 Link here also the how to cut through and sit back and all that stuf.

 ## Keywords